marinaferent/regrExport/README.md

 library(devtools)
 ```

-    ## Loading required package: usethis

 ``` r
 install_github("marinaferent/regrExport")
 ```

-    ## Skipping install of 'regrExport' from a github remote, the SHA1 (ea18807d) has not changed since last install.
-    ##   Use `force = TRUE` to force installation

 ## Usage

 Some examples are provided below.
+Ideal for export in .csv files for storage and future use.
 Suitable for R markdown generated
 files.
-Also ideal for export in .csv files for storage and future use.

 **resultsMatrix()** - Exports lm, plm and glmer regression’s coefficient
 and the statistical measure of preference in parenthesis.